- Start date: September

 You'll undertake a research project in which you'll work on a real-life data set, putting the theoretical skills you have learned into practice.

-On successful completion of the MSc, students may be eligible for GradStat status.
+On successful completion of the MSc, you may be eligible for GradStat status.
 This may be awarded by submitting a transcript to the Royal Statistical Society as part of the evidence of meeting RSS GradStat criteria.

 - In Year 1 all classes are compulsory, this amounts to 60 credits